Dhivyanandhini-Thangavelu/M2_EmbSys/1_Project/1_Requirements/README.md

 * The main goal of  the project is to clarrify management issues.
 * Automated data collection in real time system.
 * To reduce the manual observation of machine process.
+* To reduce the manual observation of machine process.
+* The data acquisition is automatically monitored in excel system.
+* The data is analyzed in ESP8266 and also stored in database.

 # 2 Requirements: